EricGebhart/flickr-fetcher/README.md

 I think one step at a time is a good practice.
 A set of folders for a database of edn files and images is a good start, But a real database could be fun.
-Even just datascript or datomic, or even hadoop and cascalog.
+Even just datascript or datomic, or even hadoop and cascalog, which might be a bit slow, but fun.

 Decoupling the fetcher and worker would allow for multiple workers to be deployed if the work becomes overwhelming.